Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Discussion

 \section{Discussion}

-In this section we discuss the impact of the mass ratio on common envelope interactions between RGB stars and compact companions, in the context of post-RGB (and post-AGB) binaries.
+In this section we discuss the impact of the mass ratio on common envelope interactions between RGB stars and compact companions.
+The CE interaction likely plays an important role in the evolution of binaries with periods less than approximately 2000 days \citep{Krynski2025}.
+As such we discuss the weakening of the CE interaction in the context of post-RGB (and post-AGB) binaries.
 In particular we consider the final orbital separation, and whether a stable circimbinary disc can form.